 In light of Theorem~\ref{thrm:nonexistence}, one may pose the question as how one can extend the existence of threshold policies for conditionally independent signals to the case of interdependent private signals.
 Here, we show that indeed we can extend such an existence result to the case of global games with sharing of information.

 Before presenting this result, the notion of threshold policies is extended from the case of a scalar private information to multi-dimension information vector.
 Consider the information available to agent $i$, i.e., $y_i=(x_i,\{y_{ji} \}_{j \in [n] \setminus \{i\}})$.
 For a function $h:\R^{n}\to\R$, we will be focusing on the symmetric threshold strategies $1_{h(y_i) \geq 0}$.
 A strategy is called symmetric if it does not depend on the index of the agents.
 Namely, in this case, the function $h$ is the same for all the agents.
 We will further limit our attention to the class of functions $h:\R^{n}\to\R$ which are continuous and strictly decreasing with respect to any of the $n$ input parameters, while the other input parameters are fixed.
+Monotone strategies are natural candidates to consider because if taking risky action is not appealing for a given observation, it is natural to consider strategies that assign the safe action to any larger observation.
+More precisely, let $y'_i$ be smaller than $y_i$ component-wise.
+If agent $i$ takes a risky action by observing $y_i$, it is intuitively expected that it takes the risky action by observing $y'_i$ as well.
+In other words, assuming a threshold strategy $1_{h(y_i) \geq 0}$, we expect that if $h(y_i) \geq 0$, then $h(y'_i) \geq 0$.
 A symmetry condition on $h$ is also required which will be clarified later in this section.

 With this, the main existence results of this paper are stated in the next two theorems. \begin{theorem} Let $h: \R^n \rightarrow \R$ be a continuous and component-wise strictly decreasing function.
 Then $h$ leads to a threshold policy equilibrium if it is the solution to a certain functional equation characterized by the noise variance parameters of the system. \end{theorem}